 Methodology: Our team reviewed all fraud-related listings on three of the largest dark web markets, Dream, Point and Wall Street Market over 5-11 February, 2018.
 Relevant listings were collated and categorized in order to calculate average sale prices.
 Dark Web Market Price Index – Feb 2018 – Raw Data.

-For more original privacy and security research, take a look at our Smart Toys Safety Report, Dark Web Market Price Index: Hacking Tools Edition (US), Fortnite Android App Investigation, and our Delete Facebook global study.
+For more original privacy and security research, take a look at our Free Android VPN Risk Index, Free VPN Ownership Investigation, or Dark Web Market Price Index: Hacking Tools Edition (US).